ihmeuw/vivarium_research/docs/source/model_design/risk_factors.rst

 |                        |population at the same time point}}`           |
 +------------------------+-----------------------------------------------+

-*Period prevalence* is the number of current cases (new and pre-existing) over a defined period of time.
+*Period prevalence* is the proportion of persons in the population who have the disease (new and pre-existing cases) over a defined period of time.
 The denominator is the average or mid-period population.
 This measure is used when the condition is recurrent and non-fatal.

+Examples:

-An example of period prevalence would be the proportion of women who have used oral contraceptives at any time during the 12-month period preceding the day of the survey.
+    * The proportion of women who have used oral contraceptives at any time during the 12-month period preceding the day of the survey.
+    * The proportion of the population experiencing at least 1 day with diarrhoea over a pre-defined time window (recall period) prior to a given point in time, e.g. a surveillance visit by the study team.

 +------------------------+-----------------------------------------------+
 |   Measure              | Math                                          |